SOP-MINI/sop-site/content/sop1/lab/l0/index.en.md

 If you start another shell from the menu and run this program inside will it list the variable exported in the first one?
 {{< expand "Answer" >}}
-No, those two shells inherit variables form the program launcher and there is no "sideways" inheritance possible in UNIX.
+No, those two shells inherit variables from the program launcher and there is no "sideways" inheritance possible in UNIX.
 {{< /expand >}}

 If I run the second shell from the first one and then run the program in 2nd one will it list the variable?